-All current course materials will be posted to Blackboard.
-It will also be posted, usually with a slight delay, to an archive page at euclid.trentu.ca/math/sb/calculus/, which also has a lot of useful material from past iterations of first-year calculus courses taught by your instructor.
+An archive page at euclid.trentu.ca/math/sb/calculus/ has a lot of useful material from past iterations of first-year calculus taught by your instructor.
+Current material will be posted to Blackboard.

 Schedule

 In terms of content, this schedule should be taken with a grain of salt: no lesson plan survives contact with students unchanged.
 We will speed up or slow down, and perhaps rearrange some material, depending on how things go.
 Please note that while we will not fully cover the content of every chapter, we will from time to time cover bits of material that are not in the textbook.
 In particular, most of the assignments will likely require use of Sagemath or similar software.